 Airlines are running out of cash.
 They are unwilling to refund the money while their bank accounts may soon be empty.
 Airlines want to keep the refunding process so complicated that people will give up and accept the vouchers.
 Automating the refunding process would be easy, but what's the benefit for airlines?

 In addition, many airlines keep selling new tickets even though they may not have any real plans to fly these ghost flights.
 Incoming cash flow is needed so selling new tickets is the easiest way to get money.

-We have a few advice for our readers how to deal with the airlines.
+We have a few pieces of advice for our readers on how to deal with the airlines.

 - If you are happy with a travel voucher, just accept it to help the airlines in this difficult situation.

-- You have also right to get a refund fast.
+- You have also the right to get a refund fast.
 Put pressure on the airline if the process does not go on.
-If no success, contact you bank for assistance and maybe they can cancel the payment transaction on behalf of the airline.
+If no success, contact your bank for assistance and maybe they can cancel the payment transaction on behalf of the airline.

 - Keep everything documented.
 Prefer written communication.